-PHYS 152L College Physics Laboratory II (1) KCC AA/DY
+PHYS 152L College Physics Laboratory II (1) KCC AA/DY and KCC AS/NS

-3 hours lab per week Prerequisite(s): Credit or concurrent enrollment in PHYS 152.
+Prerequisite(s): Credit or concurrent enrollment in PHYS 152.

 PHYS 152L provides the students hands-on experience in the experimental analysis, physical observation and measurements in electricity, magnetism and geometric optics.
 The course emphasis is on measurement techniques and analysis of data.